SAP-samples/cloud-cf-espm/README.md

 #### 2. Create Service

+ESPM application requires 2 backing services XSUAA  and HANA

-Create XSUAA service using the below command:
+1. Create XSUAA service using the below command:

 ```
 cf cs xsuaa application espm-uaa -c xs-security.json
 ```

-If you are using a SAP Cloud Platfrom Cloudfoundry trial account then create the  HANA service following the below command
+2. If you are using a SAP Cloud Platfrom Cloudfoundry trial account then create the  HANA service following the below command
 ```
 cf create-service hanatrial schema espm-hana
 ```

-If you are using a productive SAP Cloud Platfrom Cloudfoundry account then create the required services as mentioned below:
+If you are using a productive SAP Cloud Platfrom Cloudfoundry account then create the required HANA services as mentioned below:

 	1. Create SAP HANA service instance with plan 64standard as described [here](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/21418824b23a401aa116d9ad42dd5ba6.html)

-2. Create schema in SAP HANA Service instance by creating an instance of the SAP HANA service broker by running the below command:
+	2. Create schema in SAP HANA Service instance(created in previous step) by creating an instance of the SAP HANA service broker by running the below command:

 ```
 cf create-service hana schema espm-hana
 ```

 > If there are multiple instances of SAP HANA Service in the space where you plan to deploy this application, please modify the  mta.yaml as shown below.
 Replace <database_guid> with the [id of the databse](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/93cdbb1bd50d49fe872e7b648a4d9677.html?q=guid) you would like to bind the application with :

  ```
  # Hana Schema
   - name: espm-hana